 If you're feeling stressed or overwhelmed you're not alone.
-Today modern stress is effecting so many of us that the World Health Organization has delcared stress ‘the health epidemic of the twenty-first century’.
-Common problems such as anxiety, painic attacks, poor memory, inability to concentrate, low libido, and many gut problems have stress as a root cause.
+Today modern stress is effecting so many of us that the World Health Organization has declared stress ‘the health epidemic of the twenty-first century’.
+Common problems such as anxiety, panic attacks, poor memory, inability to concentrate, low libido, and many gut problems have stress as a root cause.

 Stress can contribute to long term problems such as the development of obesity, burn-out, type 2 diabetes, insomnia, auto-immune disease, depression, cardiovascular disease, high blood pressure, strokes and even Alzheimer’s disease.
 Although stress starts in the brain there are directly links to insulin resistance, gut health and inflammatory pathways in the body.
 Fortunately there are many simple things you can implement into your daily routine to help keep stress at bay.